Fresh Beats: Meet Hudson Valley Fashionista DJ Bailey

 Give us a mini-biography – where you were born, where you live now, and what you may do outside of DJing.

-I was born in Ohio but raised in the beautiful city of St. Petersburg, Florida.
-I lived in NYC for 15 years before moving here, where I had a weekly residency at Soho Grand/the Roxy Hotels and The Mulberry.
-I’ve DJ’d around the world, including at some bucket list locations, such as the MoMA and Bethesda Terrace in Central Park, where the fountain is situated.
+I grew up in St. Petersburg, Florida but I lived in NYC for 15 years before moving here.
+In the city I held a weekly residency at Soho Grand/the Roxy Hotels for 8 years and The Mulberry and Joyface for 3 years.
+I’ve DJ’d all over Europe: Greece, Italy, Paris, London and at some bucket list NYC locations, such as the MoMA and Bethesda Terrace in Central Park.
 In April, I was spinning records at the ever-iconic Rainbow Room in Rockefeller Center, which has always been a dream of mine.

 Photos courtesy of DJ Bailey + Lauren Krohn + Steve Celestian + Stacie Joy